 Creating Host Certificates

-We have until now dealt with user certificates for user authentication.
+We have, until now, dealt with user certificates for user authentication.
 However, you can also use OpenSSH certificates for host keys.

 It’s general practice to maintain a separate CA key for host keys.